-Abby (also known as Mama Bird) blogs at Baby Bird’s Farm and Cocina, where she shares adventures in natural parenting, urban homesteading and seasonal cooking.
+Abby is a Licensed Clinical Social Worker and Psychotherapist at Burd Psychotherapy in San Diego, CA. She specializes in Perinatal Mental Health, which includes mood and anxiety disorders, trauma and loss.
+In her free time she occasionally blogs at Baby Bird’s Farm and Cocina, where she shares adventures in natural parenting, urban homesteading and seasonal cooking.
 She is the proud mama to two girls, born in 2013 and 2011.
-She is a Licensed Clinical Social Worker and Psychotherapist in San Diego, specializing in Maternal Mental Health.

 Abigail Morgan, L.Ac, is a licensed acupuncturist and herbalist in private practice in the Los Angeles area, and the owner of Float Chinese Medical Arts.
 She specializes in Women’s and Men’s Health and the Childbearing Cycle, and is passionate about helping parents achieve balance during the process of getting pregnant, the childbearing year, and the postpartum period.
 She blogs about acupuncture, holistic health, fertility and pregnancy and mothering at Mama Float.
 Abigail lives in Northeast LA with her husband and their two children, who were born at home.